Dre Campbell Farm

 Nymphs and adult pirate bugs feed voraciously on other insects and can be an important part of organic gardening.
 They have a sucking action that destroys their victims.

-Adult pirate bugs have powerful front legs that clasp their prey and needle-like beaks that pierce the insects and drain, dehydrate and kill them.
 Nymphs also feed keenly on insect pests as they develop into adults.

 Moreover, pirate bugs, given the right conditions, will multiply rapidly.
-They are also early-season predators, destroying eggs and larvae before they develop into harmful adults.

 What Do They Feed On?

 They can consume around 30 spider mites per day.
 They also prey on aphids, whiteflies, thrips, leafhoppers, and caterpillars.
-Plus, they feed on plant juices and pollen but without causing harm.
+Plus, they feed on plant juices and pollen, but without causing harm.

 How to Attract Minute Pirate Bugs

 Creating the right environment for pirate bugs will allow a female to produce up to 100 eggs during her lifetime [1].
+She will need warmth and plenty of food.

 Attractive Plants for Pirate Bugs